Frequently Asked Questions - General

 Nearly all of the community wastewater system components will be underground.
 The dispersal (disposal or leach) field itself will be nearly invisible.
 The field will look like an agricultural field – much like it looks now.

-There will be a small control building with valve vault and dosing station located on the east side of Brookside Road that will conform with the Form Based Code and an underground pump station located in the village proper.
+There will be a small control building with valve vault and dosing station located on the east side of Brookside Road that will conform with the Form Based Code.

-There will be a small control building with valve vault and dosing station located on the east side of Brookside Road that will conform with the Form Based Code and an underground pump station located in the village proper.
+There will be a small control building with valve vault and dosing station located on the east side of Brookside Road that will conform with the Form Based Code.

 WILL ROUTE 128 HAVE TO BE DUG UP?
 WHAT ABOUT EXCAVATION DURING OR LEFT OPEN DURING THE WINTER, WHICH MAKES A MESS?